RLGym/rlgym.github.io/docs/documentation/reward_functions/common_rewards/conditional_rewards.md

 # Conditional rewards

-Conditional rewards are rewards issued when a condition is met :zany_face:
+Conditional rewards are rewards issued when a condition is met.

 ## [Custom Conditional Reward Classes](https://github.com/lucas-emery/rocket-league-gym/blob/7f07bfa980b84eea11627939dd7d7b1689efcfa7/rlgym/utils/reward_functions/common_rewards/conditional_rewards.py#L10)

 Conditional rewards require that you provide a reward function, and a condition.
 If the condition is met, the reward function will be called and reward dealt to the model.
-Other wise no reward will be provided.
+Otherwise no reward will be provided.

 ```python
 class ConditionalRewardFunction(RewardFunction):